-- The Company has adopted an executive officer system, which enables the Directors of the Company to focus on making business decision and monitoring and supervisory functions, and worked toward strengthening the business efficiency and the supervisory functions by vitalizing the Board of Directors.

-- The Company has appointed several outside directors, who monitor and supervise the execution of work duties of the executive Directors from an independent viewpoint, and outside Audit & Supervisory Board Members, who monitor the execution of work duties of the Directors from an independent viewpoint.

-- To maintain objectivity and achieve transparency, the matters relating to the nomination of Directors/Audit & Supervisory Board Members and the remuneration amounts for Directors are deliberated at a voluntary advisory committee made up of a majority of outside Officers before decision is made.
+- The Company has adopted an executive officer system, which enables the Directors of the Company to focus on making business decision and monitoring and supervisory functions, and worked toward strengthening the business efficiency and the supervisory functions by vitalizing the Board of Directors. - The Company has appointed several Outside Directors, who monitor and supervise the execution of work duties of the executive Directors from an independent viewpoint, and Outside Audit & Supervisory Board Members, who monitor the execution of work duties of the Directors from an independent viewpoint. - To maintain objectivity and achieve transparency, the matters relating to the nomination of Directors/Audit & Supervisory Board Members and the remuneration amounts for Directors are deliberated at a voluntary advisory committee of which a majority is Outside Directors before decision is made.